-A third management entrenchment tool is a restricted voting rights provision, which automatically deprives a shareholder of voting rights if the shareholder owns more than a specified amount of stock.
-The board can grant voting rights to such a shareholder, but this is unlikely if the shareholder plans to take over the company.
+A third management entrenchment tool is a restricted voting rights provision, which automatically cancels the voting rights of any shareholder who owns more than a specified amount of the company's stock.
+The board can grant voting rights to such a shareholder, but this is unlikely if that shareholder plans to take over the company.